bramptonsouthwest/lego-robotics/README.md

    - **Program 2:** Students will create a program that uses an integer value representing the percentage of light reflected by the surfaces.
 This version introduces more granular control, where students need to set thresholds to differentiate between "black" and "white" based on light reflection data.

 3. **Understand Line Detection:**
-   - **Line Detection Basics:** The module focuses on line detection, a crucial skill for many driving baseics competitions and practical applications.
+   - **Line Detection Basics:** The module focuses on line detection, a crucial skill for many robotics competitions and practical applications.
 By programming the driving base to follow lines, students gain valuable experience for more complex tasks in future modules.

 4. **Implement Repetitive Movement:**
    - **Using "Wait Until" Blocks:** Students will use "wait until" blocks to continuously check for changes in surface color and adjust the driving base’s movement accordingly.
 This reinforces the use of control blocks for decision-making and iterative actions.